beenycool/villagesreborn/USER_GUIDE.md

 ## Settings and Configuration

 Access the mod settings through the Options menu in Minecraft.
-Key settings include:
+The available settings depend on your chosen setup mode:

+### Quick Start Mode
+- No API configuration required
+- Pre-configured for immediate play
+- Basic AI features using built-in responses
+- Can upgrade to Advanced mode anytime

-### LLM Settings
+### Advanced Mode Settings
 - API Key: For connecting to language model services
 - Endpoint: The server endpoint for AI requests
-- Local Model: Option to download and use a local AI model
+- Model Selection: Choose from various AI providers
+- Performance Settings: Adjust response caching and context length

-### General Settings
+### General Settings (All Modes)
 - Feature toggles for various mod components
 - Performance options for complex village features
 - Villager behavior adjustments